My goals are not subtle.

 Originally from St. Petersburg, Florida, I moved to New York City in 1996 to study acting at the American Academy of Dramatic Arts.
 I joined the U.S. Navy in 2006 and was stationed in San Diego, where I served as a military journalist and editor of the newspaper for the nuclear-powered aircraft carrier USS Nimitz.
 After I completed my enlistment, I attended San Diego State University and earned a B.S. in Television, Film, and New Media Production.
 My senior thesis film War Torn was awarded the Kathleen Kennedy Grant.

-I'm currently a second-year graduate student pursuing an MA in Theatre Arts (emphasis in playwriting) at SDSU.
 My play Affected Place, which was developed and presented through the Veterans Playwriting Workshop at La Jolla Playhouse, was a Pegasus PlayLab finalist.
 My ten-minute play Corporate Deregulation received a staged reading as part of the Powers New Voices Festival at The Old Globe.
 My ten-minute play Bonnie and Regina Say Goodbye to Hope was recently selected for publication by Qu Literary Magazine.

-Addtionally, I'm the founder of Frontlines of Pride, a playwriting program serving LGBTQIA+ veterans and military-connected artists in partnership with Diversionary Theatre and Armed Services Arts Partnership.
+Additionally, I'm the founder of Frontlines of Pride, a playwriting program serving LGBTQIA+ veterans and military-connected artists in partnership with Diversionary Theatre and Armed Services Arts Partnership.

 My interests include crossword puzzles, drinking coffee, and confounding expectations.
 I'm a proud member of the Dramatists Guild.